 Understanding the Principles of 1H-NMR Spectra and Attributing Peaks

-The most frequently used form of NMR is 1H-NMR, so let’s first understand only 1H-NMR.
+The most frequently used NMR is 1H-NMR, so let’s first understand only 1H-NMR.

 For the coupling of the alkyl chain, we can consider the effect of the hydrogen atoms that bind to the neighboring carbons.
 However, in the benzene ring, it is not only affected by the hydrogen atom in the ortho position, but also by the hydrogen atom in the meta position.
 So let’s understand how the NMR peaks show up.